How To Start An Import/Export Business

 Provided you have done a good job with search engine optimization on your blog or website, customers will find you.
 But don’t rely on it.
 You should also go hunting for customers!
 Check with local contacts, such as trade organizations, Chambers of Commerce, embassies and trade consulates.
 They generally have a good sense of who’s doing what in the international marketplace.
 They can offer contact lists specific to your industry and also suggest trade shows that are taking place locally and internationally that might help you connect with customers in a faster and more efficient manner.

-An excellent service on the exporting end is the U.S. Commercial Service (CS) Gold Key Matching Service.
-The U.S. CS can help you find potential overseas agents, customers, distributors, sales representatives and business partners.
+Excellent service on the exporting end is the U.S. Commercial Service (CS) Gold Key Matching Service.
+The U.S. CS can help you find potential overseas agents, customers, distributors, sales representatives, and business partners.

 At the same time, work your social media and networking platforms (your blog, Facebook, LinkedIn, and Twitter) by posting information about your product or service and asking specific questions about your audience's needs.
 This gets the conversation going and keeps it going while making sure it's related to your business.
 The point is to keep your business on the minds of potential customers worldwide.